Cryptnox-Software/cryptnoxpy/README.rst

     :target: https://cryptnoxpy.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-**Warning: This is a beta release of the software.
-It is released for development purposes.
-Use at your own risk.**

 A Python3 library to use the `Cryptnox smartcard applet <https://www.cryptnox.com/>`_.
 It provides high level functions to send instructions to a Cryptnox Hardware Wallet Card and to manage its lifecycle.
 The core module is *CryptnoxPy* which provides a *Connection* class to